 Though it will be a while before mother and calf can be seen, guests can still view the rest of our pod from the underwater viewing dome in the St. Vincent Dolphin Pavilion.
 Our daily dolphin presentations will continue with a chat about dolphin training and will utilize lower audio levels allowing quiet time for Kalei to care for her new calf.

-The calf and the other members of our Atlantic bottlenose dolphin pod are ambassadors to their counterparts in the wild.
+Maui and the other members of our Atlantic bottlenose dolphin pod are ambassadors to their counterparts in the wild.
 The dolphin presentation in the Dolphin Pavilion sheds light on the health of the waters where dolphins live in the wild and what we can do here in Indiana to make their world a healthier place.
 The presentation features local families and the steps they take each day to avoid single-use plastics to help ensure healthy oceans free of plastic that put dolphins and other sea animals at risk.

 Zoo Babies are presented by Hendricks Regional Health.